Physical Education and Sport Premium – what is it?

 You can get further advice, including best practice examples of how schools are using their premium effectively, on the gov.uk teacher blog.

-Visit Sports Coach UK’s ‘coaching in primary schools toolkit’ for advice on employing sports coaches for your school.
+Visit Coaching’s ‘coaching in primary schools toolkit’ for advice on employing sports coaches for your school.

 Watch short films on the Sport England website for more advice on using the PE and Sport Premium effectively.
-Sport England produced these films in collaboration with the Association for Physical Education, the Youth Sport Trust, the County Sports Partnership Network, Sports Coach UK and Compass.
+Sport England produced these films in collaboration with the Association for Physical Education, the Youth Sport Trust, the County Sports Partnership Network, UK Coaching and UK Active Kids.

 Find advice from Public Health England on what works in schools and colleges to increase levels of physical activity among children and young people.